Eating Disorder Treatment

 - Medical Services: If you have concerns about your physical health, you may request a physical evaluation and ongoing monitoring.
 Please specify your concern about disordered eating to ensure that you are given an appointment with one of the treatment team’s physicians.

-- Off-campus Treatment: Sometimes students need long-term or more intensive care than we are able to provide.
+- Off-Campus Treatment: Sometimes students need long-term or more intensive care than we are able to provide.
 If we feel that this is the best option, we will make a referral to an outside agency.
-If you have been in open-ended therapy prior to coming to USC and know you would like to continue, simply call and request a Mental Health Consultation to obtain referrals.
+If you have been in open-ended therapy prior to coming to USC and know you would like to continue, we can assist with the referral process.
+Please call 213 740-7711 asking for a referral appointment.
 All referrals take into consideration your insurance, financial and transportation resources, and individual needs.

 You may access the Eating Disorders Treatment Team by scheduling an appointment with Counseling Services, Medical Services, or the Office for Wellness and Health Promotion.
 Schedule an intake appointment with Student Counseling Services to meet with a professional counselor for a private, individual consultation.
 After your assessment, the counselor may refer you to any of the above services.